 Director Colin McIvor’s surprisingly well-made first feature continues a tradition of excellence in Irish Cinema.

-“Zoo” has some dynamically written fine lines to be delivered by a group of terrific actors who portray those unique and diverse characters in this somehow... a moving family drama.
+“Zoo” features some dynamically written fine lines, delivered by a group of terrific actors who portray unique, diverse characters in this moving family drama.

 Related Articles: